Suitcase packed for summer travel in the UK

 Boots

-If you’re planning a hiking tour in the UK, these are the same boots I wear for all of my UK walking.
-Waterproof and comfortable, these will last for years.
+In the summer you really don’t need boots unless you’re planning to do a lot of hiking.
+If you’re planning a hiking holiday in the UK, then I highly recommend SCARPA Terra GTX Boots.
+These are the same boots I wear for all of my UK walking.
+Waterproof and comfortable, they’ve already lasted me a few years.

 Rain Gear